Independent Assurance Initiative · Est. 2026

 Pre-NDA Assurance · Phase III Oncology Survival Analysis

-A pharmaceutical sponsor engaged RIQA for pre-NDA external analytical assurance of a Phase III randomized trial in advanced NSCLC.
+A pharmaceutical sponsor engaged RIQA for pre-NDA independent external analytical assurance of a Phase III randomized trial in advanced NSCLC.
 Primary endpoint: progression-free survival.
-RIQA independently reconstructed the primary PFS analysis and evaluated conclusion stability across six sensitivity scenarios.

 F-101 · Censoring rule implementation gapModerate